 Gaia Lott holds a PhD in the History of International Relations from the University of Florence (2016).
 She became a postdoctoral research fellow at the Fondazione Luigi Einaudi (Torino) and a visiting fellow at the Wilson Center (Washington, DC).
-She also worked for the Italian Ministry of the Interior as officer in charge of the assessment of asylum applications, specialized in Human Trafficking.
+She also worked for the Italian Ministry of the Interior as official responsible for the examination of asylum applications, specialized in Human Trafficking.

-Her research interests include History of International Relations, History of Development, African History, Immigration Policies and Policies to contrast Human Trafficking.
+Her research interests include History of International Relations, History of European Integration, African History, Asylum Policies and Policies to contrast Human Trafficking.